capnproto/pycapnp/docs/quickstart.rst

     message = capnp.MallocMessageBuilder()

-Initialize a New Capnproto Object
+Initialize a New Cap'n Proto Object
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Now that you have a message buffer, you need to allocate an actual object that is from your schema.
 In this case, we will allocate an `AddressBook`::

     addressBook = message.initRoot(addressbook.AddressBook)

-Notice that we used `addressbook` from the previous section: `Load a Capnproto Schema`_.
+Notice that we used `addressbook` from the previous section: `Load a Cap'n Proto Schema`_.

 List
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~